What is silvopasture? How to establish silvopasture.

-For some reason, both properties that Michael and I have lived on have been primarily wooded.
+For some reason, both properties that we have lived on have been primarily wooded.
 This is usually not ideal when you are trying to raise livestock.
 Usually.
 We’ve tried to plant grass in wooded areas before, with mixed luck.
 While I was reading about the easiest ways to create pasture in wooded areas, I came across an idea that was a new concept to me- silvopasture.

 Silvopasture literally means wooded pasture.
 It’s concept of combining forestry with livestock production.

 I didn’t know that was something that people did on purpose!